 Council InformationYour Parish Council

 The Council raises a 'precept' on council tax payers to cover the running expenses.
-For the year 2015/16 the precept was £73,000.
+For the year 2021/22 the precept is £113,000.
 The Parish Council has more powers to do things for the benefit of the Parish than is generally realised.
 These powers can be seen on the Powers of Local Authorities page.

 The Parish Council has two playgrounds, one at the Handcross Recreation ground providing play provision for toddlers and older children plus a half basketball court.
 There is also a Petanque Piste (Boules or French Bowls).
 The second playground is in the village of Slaugham.